kkuchar2/libmpeg7/README.md

 # libmpeg7

 Library implementation of MPEG-7 digital image descriptors calculation and comparison algorithms.
 This project was created as part of an engineer's degree thesis.
 As of now, after many years I'm trying to make it somewhat working again.
+As this was originally a project to incorporate old MPEG7 library in new code, there are many parts (especially algorithms) that were directly copied as-is from that library.
+I might or might not refactor it with new implementation.

 ## About MPEG-7